 How to describe tannin, acidity and body

 - TANNIN: Tannin can seem tricky, but it’s easier if you focus on texture.
 Does the tannin have a lot of grip to it? (does it make your lips stick to your teeth?).
 Does the tannin fill your mouth with delicate tiny prickles?
 You can find some examples of wine descriptions used for tannin on our Wine Descriptions Infographic.
+Tannin will always have intensity, but they can also manifest as bruising and course, or fine and velvety.

 - ACIDITY: Acidity is how tart or puckering a wine is.
-For instance, a wine with high acidity (low on the pH scale) will have acidity similar to a lemon or lime, whereas lower acidity wines are closer to the acidity of a watermelon.
+For instance, a wine with high acidity (low on the pH scale) will have acidity similar to a lemon or lime, whereas lower acidity wines are closer to the light acidity of a watermelon.

 Wine Descriptions and What They Really Mean